South Park: The Stick of Truth: Release

-South Park: The Stick of Truth was released in North America on March 4, 2014, for the PlayStation 3 and Xbox 360 consoles, and Microsoft Windows.
+South Park: The Stick of Truth was released in North America on March 4, 2014, for the PlayStation 3 and Xbox 360 consoles, and Windows.
 It was released on March 6 in Australia and on March 7 in Europe.
 The game had been scheduled for release on March 5, 2013, but this was postponed two months by then-publisher THQ.
 After THQ filed for bankruptcy in January 2013, Ubisoft purchased the rights to publish the game and did not specify a release date.
 By May 2013, Ubisoft had confirmed that it would be released that year after it was omitted from their upcoming games release schedule.
 On September 26, 2013, Ubisoft announced that The Stick of Truth would be released in December 2013, but in October 2013 the game's release was again postponed until March 2014.
 The game was scheduled for release on March 6, 2014 in Germany and Austria, but it was delayed after the localized version of the game was found to contain Nazi references.
 Alongside the Steam version of the game, The Stick of Truth received a digital download release for PlayStation 4 and Xbox One on June 13, 2016.
 The console versions were only available as a free pre-order incentive to customers who pre-ordered its sequel, The Fractured but Whole.
 A stand-alone physical and digital download was released on for February 13, 2018, for PlayStation 4 and Xbox One.
 A Nintendo Switch version, available as a digital download, was released on September 25, 2018.